cloudquery/cloudquery/website/tables/aws/aws_lambda_runtimes.md

 # Table: aws_lambda_runtimes

-This table shows data for Lambda Runtimes.
+This table shows data for AWS Lambda Runtimes.

 The primary key for this table is **name**.